Employment: To view Alexis’ resume, click here~

 Riverside County Transportation Commission (RCTC) Long Range Transportation Plan (LRTP) – Riverside County, CA

 Iteris is part of a multi-firm team to develop the Riverside County LRTP 2040.
-As the GIS Analyst and Graphic Designer for Iteris, Ms. Murillo-Felix developed maps that detailed planned projects and infographics for the analysis.
+As the GIS Analyst and Graphic Designer for Iteris, Alexis developed maps that detailed planned projects and infographics for the analysis.
 As part of the review process, Baseline and Plan 2040 project lists were reviewed and revised to ensure consistency with the latest plans.
 The Model will be used to evaluate multi-modal scenarios by identify the hotspots, gaps in the system and customized performance measures.
 Corridors are being identified for potential inclusion in the Corridor System Management Plans (CSMPs) and Integrated Corridor Management (ICM) projects.
 This project began July 2017 and is expected to conclude December 2018.

 Transportation Improvement and Mitigation Program – Los Angeles, CA

 Alexis served as Graphic Designer on this project for the City of Los Angeles.
 She assisted in developing graphic materials for public and community outreach meetings in both English and Spanish.
 The maps and infographics she developed show how traffic conditions on the local street infrastructure will be impacted by the proposed land use scenarios and roadway improvements including the addition of class I & II bike lanes.
 The project began in April 2016 and completed August 2017.